 2) A second search box, below the first search box, entitled [Type a name, place, or lat-lng...click Submit].
 In this search box, you can type whatever your imagination can muster, and then click the “Submit” button directly below the search box.

-There are no “hints” to choose from on the second search box, as you get from the dropdown menu on the first search box.
-But in the second search box you can enter “latitude, longitude” coordinates (in Decimal degrees (DD) format), such as these “latitude, longitude” coordinates for the Chicken Creek Saloon in Chicken, Alaska:
+There are no “hints” to choose from on the second search box, like you will get from the dropdown menu on the first search box.
+But in this second search box you can enter “latitude, longitude” coordinates (in Decimal degrees (DD) format), such as these “latitude, longitude” coordinates for the Chicken Creek Saloon in Chicken, Alaska:

 Chicken, Alaska is an old gold mining town in southeastern Alaska, settled in the late 1800s...that still has active gold mines today!

 3) A “Submit” button specifically meant for the second search box directly above it.
 (The first search box at the top of the Search Form does not require a “Submit” button.)